Unlock Your Home’s Potential

 Frequently Asked Questions

-Applications for an Accessory Dwelling Unit (ADU) permit must be submitted on or after July 2, 2025.
-Applications received before this date will not be accepted.
+• Applications for an Additional Dwelling Unit (ADU) building permit must have been submitted on or after July 2, 2025.
+Applications submitted before this date will not be accepted.

 Applications that are eligible under the program will be accepted on an ongoing basis until funding has run out.